nyu-cs2590/nlp-notes/notes/overview.md

 - **Sparsity**: Language has a long tail distribution (e.g., [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law)).
 How do we robustly capture rare linguistic phenomena on the long tail?
 - **Ambiguity**: The same word / sentence can be interpreted differently depending on the context, e.g., multi-sense word, PP attachment, sarcasm.

+We will see these problems coming up again and again in the rest of this course.

 ## Course overview
 We will start with the representation of text, which is inherently discrete and compositional.
 We would like a representation that is both succinct, precise, and flexible.